 The key is consistency and understanding a little about puppy biology.

-As I discuss in great detail in Potty Training A Puppy?
-5 Fail-Safe Tips For A Pee-Free Home [Fast!], puppies have tiny bladders.
+As I discuss in great detail in How to Potty Train a Mastiff Puppy Fast in 5 Easy Steps, puppies have tiny bladders.
 As such, they need to be let outside every 20-30 minutes.